Tasov (Žďár nad Sázavou District): History

 Tasov was most likely founded in the 12th century.
 The establishment of the settlement was connected with the nearby fortress.
 The first written mention of Tasov is from 1233, when the owner of Tasov became Záviš of Tasov.
 The village quickly developed and became a major religious centre serving parishes in nearby villages.
 In 1366, Tasov was first referred to as a market town.

 In 1482, the Rohovský family bought a free farmstead here and becomes a prominent family in Tasov where they stayed until the mid-20th century, at which time they were forcibly evicted by the communist government.
 During the Thirty Years' War, Tasov was severely affected and about a third of the houses remained desolate.
 Between 1573 and 1644, Tasov was owned by Václav Berka of Dubá.
 In 1644, Tasov was inherited by the Fürstenberk family that greatly improved Tasov and neighbouring Budišov.

 After World War II, Tasov was deprived of the title of market town.

 Transport

-The D1 motorway from Prague to Brno briefly passes through the northern part of the municipality.
+The D1 motorway from Prague to Brno briefly runs through the northern part of the municipality.